XinZhangRadar/awesome-anchor-free-object-detection/README.md

 # awesome-anchor-free-object-detection [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 for anyone who wants to do research about anchor free object detection.

-If you find the awesome paper/code/dataset or have some suggestions, please contact xin.zhang2018@nlpr.ia.ac.cn and nuo.xu@nlpr.ia.ac.cn.
+If you find the awesome paper/code/dataset or have some suggestions, please contact xin.zhang2018@nlpr.ia.ac.cn, nuo.xu@nlpr.ia.ac.cn and xswang@wayne.edu.
 Thanks for your valuable contribution to the research community :smiley:

 <h1>